UMM-CSci-3601/3601-lab2_client-server/README.md

 Like in previous labs, click "Install All" to automatically install them.

-### Install JSONView browser extension
+### JSONView browser extension

-You'll also want the JSONView extension for either Firefox or Chrome installed.
+If you use Chrome you may find it helpful to install the [JSONView][jsonview-chrome] extension.
-This will make JSON in the browser look pretty and actually be readable.
+This will make JSON in the browser look pretty and actually be readable when you visit the different API endpoints.

-* Firefox: [JSONView][jsonview-firefox]
-* Chrome: [JSONView][jsonview-chrome]
+Firefox has this functionality built in so there is no need to install an extension.

 ## Running Your project